Make Your Next Trip Extraordinary

 Don't Forget to Pack

-On public beaches, both men and women should swim with their tops covered if there are local Omanis around.
-So if you intend to swim in public places, pack a rash guard or other shirt for swimming.
+On public beaches, both men and women should swim with their tops covered if there are local Omanis around, so pack a rash guard or other shirt for swimming.
 No one will ever tell you off, but it’s about being respectful of the local culture.
 At private pools and beaches, you are free to wear what you want.

 Reviews